 I enjoyed Roger Allam’s interpretation of Ted in the film, which had been toned down in the script to have a kind of loneliness and weltschmerz, and featured sharp ripostes, rather than verbosity.
 The Ted of the book, along with the other characters, are all fearfully garrulous.

-In fact, though the novel starts with Ted laboriously sending off detailed reports to his “client” on his investigation, it becomes bogged down in lengthy diatribes within diatribes amongst the characters.
+In fact, though the novel starts with Ted laboriously sending off detailed reports to his “client” about his investigation, it becomes bogged down in lengthy diatribes within diatribes amongst the characters.
 (In fact, this required the film to have an extensive voiceover by Ted.
 Fortunately, Roger Allam has a deep, plummy voice which made it bearable.)

 I lost patience with it after not very long and wanted to plot to move along swiftly.
 Knowing how the film ended did not help – I should probably have read the book first.
 And because the main character is a poet, if only in name, there are even a few poems and limericks – most heavy with sexual innuendo: